Moonflower-labs/taskZen/README.md

   - `react/src`
     - `api/fetch.js`- reusable function for data fetching.
     - `components`- this directory contains UI components organised by "page" category that are used in each page.
     - `routes`- each file is a page corresponding with the routes defined in App.jsx.
-      Each page also contains a loader and action functions, which are the tolls for managing data fetching and mutations.
+Each page also contains a loader and action functions, which are responsible for data fetching and mutations.
 For more info plesase visit [react router](https://reactrouter.com/en/main/start/overview).
     - `styles`- css file and scss override some [Bootstrap variables](https://getbootstrap.com/docs/5.3/customize/css-variables/).
     - `utils`- this directory includes a number of files with helper functions (e.g. `cookie.js` defines the functions to obtain/handle the CSRF token).
     - `App.jsx`- here we define the router and associate each page, we import all pages along with loaders and actions from `routes`